BI Leadership Capability Assessment Framework

 Mid weight

-Team Structure Agile Delivery SME & Knowledge Sharing Prioritisation Governance Two-Track Delivery Quality & Improvement
+Team Structure Agile Delivery SME & Knowledge Sharing Product Management & Prioritization Two-Track Delivery Quality & Improvement

 Principle 04 · 20%